Prasophyllum maccannii

-Prasophyllum maccannii, commonly known as the inland leek orchid, is a species of orchid endemic to Victoria.
+Prasophyllum maccannii, commonly known as inland leek orchid, is a species of orchid endemic to Victoria.
 It has a single tubular green leaf and up to forty green, greenish-pink or brownish flowers.
 It is found in the central-west of the state, growing in open forest.

 Description

 Prasophyllum maccannii is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf up to 100-200 mm long and 3-5 mm wide at the base, but which is withered by flowering time.
 Between fifteen and forty scented flowers are crowded along a flowering stem 80-200 mm long, reaching to 150-600 mm tall.
 The flowers are green, greenish-pink or brownish and as with others in the genus, are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, 9-13 mm long.
 The lateral sepals are a similar size, linear to lance-shaped and joined to each other, although sometimes only in the lower half.
 The petals are linear to lance-shaped and 7-11 mm long.
 The labellum is white, pink or brownish 7-11 mm long and turns upwards through 90° near its middle.
 The edges of the erect part of the labellum are sometimes slightly wavy and there is a raised, greenish, tapering callus in the centre of the labellum and extending almost to its tip.
 Flowering occurs in November and December.